ls9528/DataEngineeringCapstone/README.md

 * Write the data to an S3 bucket as parquet files partitioned by arrival date

 ##### Date Data
+From the cleaned immigration data frame, I extracted the unique arrival and departure dates into their own separate Spark data frames.
+Bu combining their distinct values together via a union, I create a list of unique dates used throughout the immigration data to serve as a the basis for a date file.
+This data was then written to the S3 bucket as parquet files.
+I did not partition this data since it was only 1 single column of a limited amount of dates.

 ##### City Demographic Data
 When uploading to S3, I converted the city demographic data to parquet files as well because it is more efficient than csv.
 I did not partition this dataset becuase I did not find an efficient field on which to do so and, following cleanup, the data was not significantly large.
+I elimiated duplicates with the same city and state in this data by keeping those records with the greatest race population.
+This will allow for the potential to query immigration data based on the majority race in each city.

 I completed the following steps in etl.py to clean the city demographic data and import it to S3:
-* Convert the fields to their appropriate data types
+* Convert the fields to their appropriate data types (integer, double)
 * Rename the fields to nice, easy to understand names
-* Remove any unneeded fields
-* Convert the date fields to the format yyyy-mm-dd
-* Duplicate the arrival_date field so that the data could be partitioned by arrival_date and still be included in the data files
+* Remove duplicate records with the same city and state by keeping those records with the greatest race population
-* Write the data to an S3 bucket as parquet files partitioned by arrival date
+* Write the data to an S3 bucket as parquet files

 The other, smaller datasets that came from I94_SAS_Labels_Descriptions.SAS does not require cleanup using Spark.
 I manually examined this data and did not find any significant issues.
 Under the assumption that these are official I94 values, I did not change any of the data values, nor did I omit any of it.
 I added headers to each of these datasets.
 I also changed the comma delimter to a pipe for the city and country data due to some data values containing commas.
 Once these changes were complete, I manaully uploaded the data files to the S3 bucket.